-GIS350 - Geospatial Technology in Analytics 3 Credits
+GIS350 - Geospatial Technology in Analytics

-A course introduces students to enhanced GIS application of and Geospatial Intelligence to any industry and operational activity.
-Explores existing and potential capabilities of technology in conducting Geospatial analysis, simulations, spatial modeling and visualization.
-Discusses advanced GIS Technology and Geospatial Intelligence concepts as strategic decision making tools that support marketing research and analysis, logistics, management science, operations and information systems, international business and strategic business decision-making in 2D, 3D, 4D environment enhanced by Virtual Reality apps.
+A course introduces students to enhanced of GIS and Geospatial application Intelligence to any industry and operational activity.
+Explores existing and potential capabilities of technology in conducting Geospatial analysis, simulations, spatial modeling visualization.
+Discusses and advanced GIS Technology and Geospatial Intelligence concepts as strategic decision making tools that support marketing research and analysis, logistics, management science, operations and information systems, international business and strategic business decision-making in 2D, 3D, 4D environment enhanced by Virtual Reality apps.

-GIS450 - Advanced Geospatial Intelligence 3 credits
+GIS450 - Advanced Geospatial Intelligence

-This course is developed to introduce intermediate and advanced topics Geographic Geospatial Intelligence, information Systems and Science, and spatial analysis including theoretical and application areas.
+This course is developed to introduce intermediate and advanced topics in Geospatial Intelligence, Geographic information Systems and Science, and spatial analysis including theoretical and application areas.
 Building upon a range of GIS software systems including familiarity with open-source coding and Python language, this course covers designing GeoApps and synchronizing it with any mobile devices to enhance decision making within any industry.